ryan-a-davis365/Quiz-Time/README.md

 The div with the id of "end" was not working.

 ##### Fix
-To fix this i discovered that i did not have the script src="quiz.js" at the end of my html, under the div with the end of "end".
+To fix this i discovered that i did not have the script src="quiz.js" at the end of my html, under the section with the ID of "end".

 ##### Result
 The div was working as intended.